Daviddor95/Flight-investigation-application/README.md

 ## Project Structure
 Our project is made out of 2 folders:
 - Client - Everything connected to the interaction of our App with the FlightGear App.
+- Settings - Includes playback_small.xml and the reg_flight.csv
-- Controls - Contains 3 folders: Player, Joystick, Charts and main.
+- Controls - Contains 4 folders: Player, Joystick, Charts and main.

 ### Everyone of the controlls folders is responsible fora  different asspect:
-Joystick is responsible fore the joystick and its sliders movement, player for playing the flight video throught filght gear in certain speed and do on..
+Joystick is responsible fore the joystick and its sliders movement, player for playing the flight video throught filght gear in certain speed and so on..

 ### Every controller is made in the MVVM design pattern:
-It contains a model(A Partial Class) which holds the logic behind the movement/changes in the controller, It contains a viewmodel which hold on the properties to connect to the view, and a view which holds the way the conroller looks like, in a xaml file which interacts with the view model throught Data Binding.
+It contains a model(A Partial Class) which holds the logic behind the movement/changes in the controller, It contains a viewmodel which hold on the properties to connect to the view, and a view which holds the way the controller looks like, in a xaml file which interacts with the view model throught Data Binding.
 For every Controller, we created an inteface for the viewModel and for The model.
-These interfaces extended the INotifyPropertyChanged Class, which enabled us to notify the properties of the model and the viewmodel, so evantually, the needed changes in the view will happen.
+These interfaces extended the INotifyPropertyChanged Interface, which enabled us to notify the properties of the model and the viewmodel, so evantually, the needed changes in the view will happen.
 The main folder actually combines all the controllers together:
-Creates a united view, viewmodel, and adds more functions to our Model (partial class)
+Creates a united view, and adds more functions to our Model (partial class)

 ## UML: